SystemsApproach/ops/lifecycle.rst

 The far right of :numref:`Figure %s <fig-pipeline>` shows the set of deployment targets, with *Staging* and *Production* called out as two illustrative examples.
-(The targets are referred to as “PODs” to signify a self-contained cluster, similar to the ones shown in :numref:`Figure %s <fig-ace>` of Chapter 2.)
 The idea is that a new version of the software is deployed first to a set of Staging PODs, where it is subjected to realistic workloads for a period of time, and then rolled out to the Production PODs once the Staging PODs give us confidence that the upgrade is reliable.

 This is a simplified depiction of what happens in practice.
 In general, there can be more than two distinct versions of the cloud